-Isoniazid: The risk of hepatotoxicity may be increased in patients receiving isoniazid in combination with rifampicin or other potentially hepatotoxic drugs, Isoniazid can inhibit the hepatic metabolism of a number of drugs, in some cases leading to increased toxicity'.
-These include the antiepileptics carbamazepine, ethosuximide and phenytoin, the benzodiazepines diazepam triazolam , chlorzoxazone and theophylline.
+Isoniazid: The risk of hepatotoxicity may be increased in patients receiving isoniazid in combination with rifampicin or other potentially hepatotoxic drugs, Isoniazid can inhibit the hepatic metabolism of a number of drugs, in some cases leading to increased toxicity.
+These include the antiepileptics carbamazepine, ethosuximide and phenytoin, the benzodiazepines diazepam, triazolam, chlorzoxazone and theophylline.
 The metabolism of enflurane may be increased in patients receiving isoniazid resulting in potentially nephrotoxic levels of fluoride.
-Isoniazid has been associated with increased concentrations or toxicity of clofazinine, cycloserine and warfarins. concentrations or toxicity of clofazimine. cycloserine and warfarins.
+Isoniazid has been associated with increased concentrations or toxicity of clofazimine, cycloserine and warfarins.
 The metabolism of isoniazid may be increased in chronic alcoholics; this may lead to reduced isoniazid effectiveness.
-These patients may also be at increased risk of developing isoniazid- induced peripheral neuropathies and hepatic damage.
+These patients may also be at increased risk of developing isoniazid-induced peripheral neuropathies and hepatic damage.
 Oral absorption of isoniazid is reduced by aluminum-containing antacids; Isoniazid should be given one hour before the antacid.
+OVERDOSE AND TREATMENT: